openlegend/core-rules/core/SRD.md

 mutation, the target becomes resistant to the effects of damage from a certain type of attack. \newline

 **Effect:** When the boon is invoked, the invoker chooses one type of attack and the target gains resistance to that type.
-The types include finesse, forceful, fire, cold, lightning, acid, influence, creation, and entropy (other types may be approved by the GM).
+The types include precise, forceful, fire, cold, lightning, acid, influence,  and entropy (other types may be approved by the GM).
 The effect of the resistance is determined by the power level of the boon (the following are not cumulative):

 -   **Power Level 3** - Your target's defense scores are increased by 3 against the chosen attack type.